 Previously: “Anansi’s Goatman Story”

-“1999” is one of these such tales.
-It’s a long read, but stick with it—it’s worth it.
+“1999” is a long read, but stick with it—it’s worth it.
 Just, y’know… don’t try to hunt down channel 21 yourself.
 Especially if you happen to live around Ontario.

 “The year is nineteen-ninety-nine.”